syncsynchalt/aws-ssm-get-param/README.md

 - `curl` - for making web requests
 - `python3` - for processing the json output

-Substituting any of the dependencies for other dependencies is an exercise for the reader.
+Substituting any of the dependencies above for equivalents is left as an exercise for the reader.

 Share and enjoy!